victor082/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is essentially what the browser reads.
+It's where Javascript can alter HTML elements without touching the .html page

 2. What is an event?

+Events are basically what 'event' or thing that happens that the website picks up (Example: a click).

 3. What is an event listener?

+The event is tracked until it gets triggered.
+Whenever the event is triggered, the code is executed with the event listener.

 4. Why would we convert a NodeList into an Array?

+Gives the NodeList array attributes and can use specific methods and such.

 5. What is a component?

+Components are blocks of code that is reusable.
+It is sort of like a template, where you can just add on new info and it will automatically use the template.

 ### Git Set up